 Our Board of Directors has established three standing committees to assist it with its responsibilities.
 The composition and responsibilities of each committee are described below.
+The membership and responsibilities of each committee comply with the listing requirements of NASDAQ.
 Members serve on these committees until their resignation or until otherwise determined by our Board of Directors.
 A new chairperson of each committee is appointed at least once every three years.
 In the future, the Board may establish other committees, as it deems appropriate, to assist it with its responsibilities.